JoseJavier28/Streamlit-Regression/README.md

-# Streamlit-Regression
+# Python Programming User Interface
-Used Python to create a user interface to predict data science salaries based on type of jobs and company sizes.
+Used Python to create an interactive user interface to predict data science salaries based on type of jobs and company sizes.